andre-nguyen/Kiko-plus/_posts/2020-01-28-career-moves.md

 * The project was poorly managed, there was no clear vision on what we were building.
 There weren't even any specifications or requirements to meet.
 * I was stuck doing a mix of embedded programming and hardware to synchronize sensors, continuous integration because apparently 2/3 of the software guys in the company couldn't be bothered to maintain our Jenkins server, teaching C++ to my teammate and writing some infrastructure code to accomodate his poorly written algorithms.
 Basically no robotics.

 I was a bit over a year in and couldn't take it anymore.
 All that time had been wasted and I had nothing to show for it.
 My career was off to a terrible start and I had learned nothing in that span of time other than the fact that I didn't want to be surrounded by people who had less experience than I did.
 And thats saying quite a bit coming from someone fresh out of school.
-While others would relish at the chance I wanted to be somewhere where I'd be the dumbest one there with everything to learn.
+While others would relish at the chance to demonstrate their knowledge and show the way for the less experience, I wanted to be somewhere where I'd be the dumbest one there with everything to learn.
 I wanted to step on a springboard that could eventually launch me to a job at [X](https://x.company/).

 I started looking for a job but this time I actually put some effort into it.
 After a few interviews with various companies, I decided on join the [Applanix Autonomy team](https://www.applanix.com/products/autonomyplatform.htm).
-While very small team and not quite related to drones, it looked like a great opportunity for learning and career growth without moving to San Francisco with all the startups backed by VC money.
+While very small team and not quite related to drones, it looked like a great opportunity for learning and career growth without having to move to San Francisco with all the startups backed by VC money.

 <figure>
   <img style="width: 75%" src="/images/career_moves/applanix.jpg"/>
   <figcaption>Smiling because I never saw so many lidars in person.</figcaption>
 </figure>

 Today, I am cautiously optimistic about the move I made.
-The guys are competent, the product directors understand the technology and are serious about making a business out of it.
+The guys are competent, the business development managers understand the technology and are serious about making a business out of it.
 The product is already being deployed on customer premises with the team doing multiple field deployments a year.
 All new employees go through a sort of orientation on their first week which was my chance to ask some longstanding questions I had accumulated over the past year.
 I learned more in a two hour conversation with the guy working on qualifying IMUs than I did in an entire year at my previous company.